-The Youth Futures Council advises the Provincial government on ways to enhance programs, policies, strategies and resources for youth.
-The council is comprised of the following members:
+The Youth Futures Council advises provincial government on ways to enhance programs, policies, strategies and resources for youth.

 Alexandra Dalton—Having grown up on a beef and potato farm outside of O’Leary, Alexandra Dalton moved to New Brunswick for eight years for her postsecondary education.
 During her studies, she volunteered extensively within executive positions with UNB International Law Society; UNB’s Law Pro Bono Students Canada Chapter; the Atlantic International Studies Organization and she was an elected councillor at Mount Allison University’s Students’ Administrative Council.
 Having moved back to PEI permanently in the spring of 2015, Alexandra would speak to the challenges young people face in returning to the Island, notably surrounding employment issues.

 Emma Huestis—At age of 17, Emma Huestis is an active member of her community.
 She is a member of the Millview-Vernon River 4H Club.
 Through this membership, she has gained leadership skills as a senior member on the planning committee for fundraisers.
 Emma is also a student representative on her school’s District Advisory Council and has been fortunate to bring a number of important issues to the attention of government on behalf of her peers.
 Her next project includes volunteering with the Canadian Parents for French where she hopes to start a club to encourage French immersion students to practice their language skills outside of the classroom.
 Her experiences will provide great insight to the Council on the topics of French literacy, education, and agriculture.